OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

 ???+ note "Technical Concepts"

-    - **Stack Memory** - Allocations and deallocations of it are managed implicitly by the compiler for you
+    - **Stack Memory** - allocations and deallocations of it are managed implicitly by the compiler for you
-    - **Buffer Overflow** - A related error is not allocating enough memory
+    - **Buffer Overflow** - a related error is not allocating enough memory
-    - **Purify and Valgrind** - Both are excellent at helping you locate the source of your memory-related problems
+    - **Purify and Valgrind** - both are excellent at helping you locate the source of your memory-related problems

     ###### [Return](#process-execution) to the *Process Execution* module